w3c/wai-intro-wcag/content/wcag3-intro.md

 #### Research with People Who Use WCAG

-In 20@@, project “Silver” was launched to explore a new approach to accessibility guidelines, through the AG WG Silver Task Force and the Silver Community Group.
+In 2016, project “Silver” was launched to explore a new approach to accessibility guidelines, through the AG WG Silver Task Force and the Silver Community Group.
 The groups conducted 18 months of research to identify stakeholders and understand their needs for accessibility guidance.
-The results where that generally WCAG users {@@liked the guidance that is in WCAG 2}, yet many users thought that WCAG 2 {@@grammar fix needed}:
+The results where that generally WCAG users felt the guidance in WCAG 2 is important and useful, yet many thought that WCAG 2:
-*  difficult to understand
+* is difficult to understand
-* too restrictive to include some requirements to address the needs of some people with disabilities, particularly cognitive disabilities
+* is too restrictive to include some requirements that address the needs of some people with disabilities, particularly cognitive disabilities
-* conformance model didn’t meet their organization’s specific needs
+* conformance model doesn’t meet their organization’s specific needs

 Silver held a Design Sprint in 2018 with 27 industry leaders across a variety of accessibility stakeholders.
 The two-day workshop took the problem statements identified by the research, and challenged participants to come up with innovative solutions.
 Silver made many prototypes of possible solutions and iterated through options with input from AG WG participants.